sightmachine/SimpleCV/README.markdown

     sudo python setup.py install

 <a id="macos">
-### Mac OS X (10.6 and above)
+### OS X (Mac, 10.6 and above)
 </a>

-**General OSX Overview**
+**General OS X Overview**

-Note: We originally tried to bundle all Mac dependencies in a superpack.
-This turned out to be extremely difficult with the many differences between versions of Mac OS.
-Now, with Mac, you must build from source and we will try and make it as easy as possible.
+Note: We originally tried to bundle all OS X dependencies in a superpack.
+This turned out to be extremely difficult with the many differences between the versions of OS X.  Now, for OS X, you must build from source and we will try and make it as easy as possible.
 Please report a bug if you have issues.

 ---------------------------
 **Explicit (as in every step) instructions compliments of JHawkins**

-*These instructions are geared towards people who are just getting started with python development on OSX.
-They will walk you through setting up all the tools you need to build SimpleCV from scratch.
+*These instructions are geared towards people who are just getting started with Python development on OS X. They will walk you through setting up all the tools you need to build SimpleCV from scratch.
 If you don't know which instructions you want, you probably want to use these.*

 Install Xcode via App Store
 Start Xcode and go to Xcode >> Preferences >> Downloads >> click Install across from Command Line Tools